zachmccabe/zachmccabe.github.io/travel/postcard.md

 ## Good intentions?

-The work is the same, gratis or commissioned: 1.
-How will you solve client's problem?
-2. Cost, logistics & deliverables?
+Gratis or commissioned, the work is the same.
+1. How will you solve the client's problem?
+2. Costs, logistics & deliverables?

 ## Always bring extra

 Small bills.
 Snacks to share with rogue livestock.
-Camera batteries (right pocket = fresh batteries; left = spent).
+Put fresh batteries in your right pocket and spent batteries in your left pocket.

 ## WYSIATI & culture shock

 "What you see is all there is," says Kahneman.
 You can retrain bias with time.
-You don't have time, so think slow.
+You don't have time, so move slow.

+## Who trusts who?

+Try to understand what you're asking for with your cameras.
+Trust can take minutes or months depending on a client's local relationships.